Amination-Gogia/SSP-Estimators-ADC-05/MATLAB Simulations/MEKF Classes/README.md

    - Open your Simulink model.
    - Add a MATLAB Function block from the Simulink library.
    - Copy and paste the provided code into the MATLAB Function block.
+This function can also be copied from the [mekf_lvlh_block.m](.\mekf_lvlh_block.m).

    ```matlab
    % Copy this to the MATLAB function block in Simulink to use the mekf_lvlh_block for attitude estimation